 Card issuers work closely with credit card payment networks like Visa, Mastercard, American Express, or Discover – the intermediaries to facilitate payment between bank and merchant – but they are not the same thing.
 Payment networks receive compensation from the credit card company for using their services.

-Who Are the Top Credit Card Issuers in the United States?
+Who are the Top Credit Card Issuers in the U.S.?